wwPDB/protein-modification-extension/Protein_modifications.md

-For linked modification groups, the chemical unit can be linked to multiple amino acid residues to describe different protein modifications.
-Within _pdbx_chem_comp_pcm, each of these protein modifications is described by a separate row.
+For linked modification groups, the chemical unit can be linked to multiple amino acid residues to describe different PCMs.
+Within _pdbx_chem_comp_pcm, each of these PCMs is described by a separate row.
 For example, PLM is used to describe palmitoylation, a type of lipidation:

 | pcm_id | comp_id | modified_residue_id | type           | category         | position              | polypeptide_position | comp_id_linking_atom | modified_residue_id_linking_atom | uniprot_specific_ptm_accession | uniprot_generic_ptm_accession |